 Students gain knowledge of the principles, equipment and skills used in the flux core arc welding process, involving various base metals and joints common to industry.
 Course curriculum includes portions of the AWS specifications for qualification and certification of QC11 Advanced Welder, in a competency-based program.
+Prerequisite: Instructor approval.

-ADVANCED GAS TUNGSTEN ARC WELDING PROCESS 1-8 Credits

-(20.00 Lecture/Lab Hrs./Cr.)
+ADVANCED GAS TUNGSTEN ARC WELDING PROCESS (20.00 Lecture/Lab Hrs./Cr.)

 Students gain knowledge of the principles, equipment and skills used in the gas tungsten arc welding process, involving various base metals and joints common to industry.
 Course curriculum includes portions of the AWS specifications for qualification and certification of QC11 Advanced Welder, in a competency-based program.
+Prerequisite: Instructor approval.